Course Management - Overview

 Think of it as a book in a traditional education system.
 For each course, you can have multiple lessons as chapters.
 After each lesson, you may optionally include a Practice Quiz to serve as a refresher on the lesson.
 Finally, you may include an Exam at the end of the course to evaluate the learner’s knowledge and proficiency on the entire content of that course.

 Every course may also include a certificate, that will be awarded to the learner on either a successful completion of the course or passing the exam, depending on your choice.

 For example, an organization has a technical course on Washing Machine installation with a total duration of 20 minutes from start to finish.
 We can divide the video into segments of 2 to 3 minutes resulting in 6-10 lessons and add an exam towards the end to assess and certify the learners.

-A Lesson is a single unit of learning in the form of Video, PDF, Word document, PowerPoint presentation.
+A Lesson is a single unit of learning in the form of Audio, Video, PDF, Word document or PowerPoint presentation.
 These are created as easy-to-learn capsules – short, simple and informative.